Western Dreamer

-Western Dreamer (foaled April 25, 1994 in Georgetown, Kentucky) is an American Standardbred racehorse who won the U. S. Pacing Triple Crown in 1997.
+Western Dreamer (April 25, 1994 – March 24, 2026) was an American Standardbred racehorse, foaled in Georgetown, Kentucky, who won the U.S. Pacing Triple Crown in 1997.
 Driven by Michel Lachance, his winning time of 1:51 1/5 in the Little Brown Jug was the then fastest ever recorded for the race.

-Western Dreamer is the only gelding of any breed to ever win a Triple Crown.
-Since July 2001 he has been a resident of the Hall of Champions at the Kentucky Horse Park.
+Western Dreamer is the only gelding of any breed to ever win a Pacing Triple Crown.
+In his later years, he was a resident of the Hall of Champions at the Kentucky Horse Park.
+Western Dreamer died on March 24, 2026, at the age of 31.